rest-for-physics/rest-school/day3/session1/README.md

 #### Launching the event data processing

 This time we will use another file coming from some tests that were performed at the IAXO-D0 prototype including a more sophisticated muon veto system.
 The preliminar tests were carried including 14 veto signals.
+This example has been extracted from the rawlib validation pipeline, correspoding to the [Veto analysis](https://github.com/rest-for-physics/rawlib/blob/master/.github/workflows/validation.yml) validation.
 As it is the case in the previous example the original file has been truncated in order to save disk space.

-Now we can process our file to produce some observables that could be used for analysis.
+Now we can process our file to produce some observables that will be used for analysis later on.

 ```
 restManager --c veto.rml --f R01208_Ar2Iso_Background14h_14Vetos_IccubFEC-000.aqs